 The Fund may use derivatives only for efficient portfolio management purposes.
-It is not intended that the use of derivatives for efficient portfolio
+It is not intended that the use of derivatives for efficient portfolio management purposes will increase the risk profile of the Fund.

-Investment

-The Fund may not invest more than 10% of its value in other
+Investment The Fund may not invest more than 10% of its value in other

-Restrictions

-collective investment schemes.
+Restrictions collective investment schemes.